ayothekingg/fastpay-client/README.md

 Please follow this commit message format to keep the history clean and consistent:

-- `feat`: New features or major functionality changes
+- `feat`: New features or major functionality changes.
 - `chore`: loose changes that do not relate to the actual functionalities of the project.
 For example, updating dependencies
 - `fix`: Bug fixes
 - `refactor`: Code improvements without changing functionality